info201b-au2022/project-Bzcbox/docs/shiny/tabs/report.md

 ## Conclusion

-We *must* shed light on these social injustices through protests.
+We **must** shed light on these social injustices through protests.
 Change must start all individuals in society and undermine the power that promotes and sustains these social injustices.
 Sometimes, it takes a large movement to get the attention of those who hold power.
 We have seen numerous protests in the past such as Black Lives Matter, and how much reform has come with this protest.
 We can apply these strategies in order to alleviate the oppression of low SES and minority groups.

 With environmental impacts for low SES communities being around for decades, only worsening as our population continues to dangerously grow and fossil fuels continue to be used to fulfill the operations of a selfish and unsustainable society, the only solution to prevent low SES communities from being disadvantaged is by creating laws to ensure these communities are not mistreated.
 Given that not enough changes have been made to this day, the only way to grab the attention of policymakers and society is through protesting.

 In addition, although COVID 19 has not been around for nearly as long as environmental pollution, COVID 19 gives us insight into the healthcare system, and the lack of attention provided towards those of low SES or minorities.
 The high proportion of deaths may come from the financial burdens, preventing these individuals from receiving the proper treatment required.
 Healthcare in America has proved to be broken with the highest costs to receive treatment.
 Despite being costly, the price is not reflected in its quality.
 The patient care experiences have been poor as structural racism has been so deeply ingrained, further preventing minorities from reaching out to hospitals.
 The healthcare system in America and diversity among staff must be improved to get individuals the treatment they need.

-#### Acknowledgements

-MISSING

 ## References